mainfram-work/geb/README.md

 template_paths: ["assets", "shared", "*.html", "site.webmanifest"]
 ```

-To use a previous project as a site template, simply pass it to the **geb init** command
+To use a previous project as a site template, simply pass it to the `geb init` command
 ```bash
 $ geb init new_site --template ~/projects/other_site
 ```

 ### Publishing and using templates

-To publish the site template along with your site, you will need to specify the *template_paths* configuration within the *geb.config.yml* file and package the template using the **geb release** command
+To publish the site template along with your site, you will need to specify the `template_paths` configuration within the `geb.config.yml` file and package the template using the `geb release` command
 ```bash
 $ cd ~/projects/new_site
 $ geb release --with_template
 ```
-Geb will generate *geb-template.tar.gz* within the site release directory, which you can then upload using **geb upload** command or what other mechanisms you plan to use to deploy the finished site.
+Geb will generate `geb-template.tar.gz` within the site release directory, which you can then upload using `geb upload` command or what other mechanisms you plan to use to deploy the finished site.

-To use already published template, simply pass the site URL to **geb init** command.
+To use an already published template, simply pass the site URL to `geb init` command.
 ```bash
 $ geb init new_site --template http://www.some_website.com/
 ```

 You can either pass the URL to the *geb-template.tar.gz*.
-Geb will try URL first and if it doesn't find *geb-template.tar.gz* it will append the filename and try again.
+Geb will try the URL first and if it doesn't find `geb-template.tar.gz` it will append the filename and try again.

 ## Basic Site Structure
 You can structure a Geb site however you want.
-The only required directories are *assets* and *output* with *local* and *release* sub-directories.  **geb init** command will create these directories.
+The only required directories are `assets` and `output` with `local` and `release` sub-directories.  `geb init` command will create these directories.
 ```
 new_site
   ├── assets                    # [required] assets directory for images, css, js, etc.